Build an inline checkout

 andrecurringTotals

 arrays that we passed in as parameters.
-We calculate the one-time total by subtracting the subtotal of recurring items from the overall subtotal.
+We calculate the one-time total by subtracting the subtotal of recurring items from the subtotal.

 For simplicity, we use the built-in